Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks: Reply to Reviewer 1

+{\bf Q2: When computing the ELU graph, the paper employs a variant of GCN in the form of Eq.4.
+However, it remains unclear whether the same form of GCN is also utilized during the contrastive learning phase.
+This aspect necessitates further clarification.}

+A2: We ultimately use the standard GCN formulation (Kipf \& Welling, 2017) in the contrastive learning phase.
+The variant of GCN in Eq.
+4 is introduced solely to facilitate the optimization of the objective function in Eq.
+5. \\

-To verify the effectiveness of the learned ELU graph, we visualize the adjacency matrix of the ELU graph in the heatmap on the Cora, Computers, Photo, and Chameleon datasets and report the results in Figure \ref{fig:visual}.
+{\bf Q3: To validate the effectiveness of the ELU graph, the authors should compare it with alternative graph construction methods, such as the KNN-graph, by replacing the ELU graph in the ELU-GCN and reporting the corresponding results.}